qoherent/ria-hub-docs/docs/content/Help/faq.md

 `ReadWritePaths=/etc/gitea/app.ini`

-Which makes all other paths non-writeable to Gitea.
+Which makes all other paths non-writeable to RIA Hub.

 ## Translation is incorrect/how to add more translations